An old vineyard with natural ground cover in early spring at Casa La Rad.

 As the estate climbs, soils become lighter and more stony.
 The vine meets a setting of greater natural tension.

-The wines gain precision, energy, and aromatic definition.
+The wine gains precision, energy, and aromatic definition.

 Higher Altitudes